dev-fYnn/Winget-Repo/README.md

 - **Search, List, Show, Install, and Upgrade Packages** via Winget 🔍📦
 - **Cross-platform**: The server runs on all environments that support Python 🖥️💻
 - **Client Overview**: Track and manage your clients and control who is accessing Winget-Repo 🖥️👀
+- **Library for Click and Deploy Software**: Simplified deployment of software with just a click 🖱️📲
+- **Support for Nested Installers** 🛠️🔄
 - **Permission Management**: Control access and user rights 🔐
 - **Terms of Service**: Request the agreement of your Terms of Service 📑

 # 🚀 Upcoming Features

-- **Library for Click and Deploy Software**: Simplified deployment of software with just a click 🖱️📲
-- **Support for Nested Installers** 🛠️🔄
+- **Version Migration**: Easily upgrade to the latest version of Winget-Repo ⬆️🆕
 - **Winget-Client**: Use Winget easily on your client 🖥️💿
 - **And much more**: Continuous improvements and new features on the way! 🌱✨